 How can this deficiency happen?
 The following list is from Dr Hagenmeyer (16):

 - Those who are vegetarian or vegan have a high chance of being deficient in B12 because it is only present (in its natural form) in animal foods;

 - You many not be able to absorb dietary B12 effectively, possibly due to low stomach acid (HCl).
-If this is true for you, take under-the-tongue B12 mist spray, or ask your doctor for Vitamin B12 infections (methylated form);
+If this is true for you, take under-the-tongue B12 mist spray, or ask your doctor for Vitamin B12 injections (methylated form);

 - Your body may have trouble with methylation (due to MTHFR gene mutation, or being turned off);

 If you take a vitamin supplement that includes B12, be sure it is methyl-cobalamin, which is the methylated natural form (avoid non-methylated cobalamin and the synthetic form, cyanocobalamin).
-My reference is a whole food multi, because the natural nutrient complexes are present, maximizing effectiveness.
-I take Mercola’s whole food multi plus minerals – see iHerb code MCL-01035 (for men) and MCL-01939 (for women); for these, your daily dose is divided among 8 tablets so your gut don’t get overwhelmed from this supplement.
+My preference is a whole food multi, because the natural nutrient complexes are present, maximizing effectiveness.
+I take Mercola’s whole food multi plus minerals – see iHerb code MCL-01035 (for men) and MCL-01939 (for women); for these, your daily dose is divided among 8 tablets so your gut won’t get overwhelmed from this supplement.

 From blood tests, I know that I have ELEVATED vitamin B12.
 This is a very unusual condition, and I suspect I have a resistance to B12.
 I have all the symptoms of B12 deficiency, yet my serum levels are elevated!
 The only explanation I can think to explain this anomaly, is that my system is resistant to B12, just as it is resistant to insulin.
 But I’ve not been able to find anything on the web about this possibility.

 From Mercola’s article (7D): “If you fall into one of the following categories, you should investigate whether you are B12 deficient: